Electronic Warfare

 This advanced functionality is generally divided into three subcategories:

-- Electronic Support (ES), which is the intelligence, surveillance, and reconnaissance (ISR) function of electromagnetic warfare.
+• Electronic Support (ES): Sensing of the electromagnetic spectrum.
+ES is the intelligence, surveillance, and reconnaissance (ISR) function of electromagnetic warfare.
 This part of the mission is to sense, intercept, identify, and track electromagnetic energy sources to identify threats, collect targeting (geolocation) and signals intelligence data, and inform future operational planning.

-- Electronic protection (EP) is a form of threat suppression that uses a range of cyber and multispectral radio frequency/infrared (RF/IR) tools to prevent electronic warfare receivers from being jammed or spoofed by an adversary's electronic attack (EA).
+• Electronic protection (EP): Preventing a receiver from being jammed or deceived.
+EP is a form of threat suppression that uses a range of cyber and multispectral radio frequency/infrared (RF/IR) tools to prevent electronic warfare receivers from being jammed or spoofed by an adversary's electronic attack (EA).
 It also prevents "overflow" jamming signals from nearby friendly forces from accidentally interrupting the signal.

-- Electronic Attack (EA), analyzing threats and calculating responses.
+• Electronic Attack (EA): Disrupt, deny, degrade, destroy, or deceive.
+Analyzing threats and calculating responses.
 This portion of the mission uses EMS (Electromagnetic Spectrum) signals, directed energy pulses, or combined network effects to disrupt, deny, degrade, deceive, and otherwise neutralize enemy hostile electromagnetic actions.
 These attacks are typically carried out by advanced electronic warfare jets or helicopter platforms, but can also be carried out by unmanned vehicles, ships, ground vehicles, etc.

 While many technology companies claim electromagnetic spectrum expertise, successful development, deployment, and maintenance of advanced, continuously updated electronic warfare technologies on time requires state-of-the-art manufacturing facilities and global ES, EP, and EA mission support capabilities.
 This has become more true than ever with the proliferation of DoD performance requirements in recent years.